andrew2020wit/foreign-reader/README.md

 ## Favorite Examples are similar to Anki functionality.

-It shows only first 1000 favorite examples (sorted by ToDoTime);

-Hot keys are applied only for first example (see tooltip)
+Hot keys are applied only for first example (see tooltip).
+'space'-key - show info.

+You can export-import list - see settings.

 #### See also: